Parameter Configuration

 3.2 *url - Source Address

-- JS Object: Pass an object containing rich configurations to simultaneously set video, thumbnails, chapters, annotations, subtitles, playlists, etc. Please see Source Address URL Details.
+• JS Object: Pass an object containing rich configurations to simultaneously set video, thumbnails, chapters, annotations, subtitles, playlist, etc. Please refer to Source URL Detailed Explanation.

 // Method 1: Simple String